Roscoe Bartlett: Personal life

 Bartlett and his wife Ellen have 10 children (of whom one, Joseph R. Bartlett, is a former member of the Maryland House of Delegates), 17 grandchildren, and 2 great-grandchildren.
 Following his defeat for re-election, Bartlett decided with his wife to live "off-the-grid" in the West Virginia mountains.
 Their cabin lacks electricity, phone service, and municipal plumbing.
 He became a senior consultant for Lineage Technologies, a cyber security group that seeks to protect supply chains.

 Bartlett is a vegetarian and does not drink alcohol or smoke.
 He also grows his own organic vegetables.

 Bartlett is a member of the Seventh-day Adventist Church.

+Bartlett turned 100 on June 3, 2026.